PCSX2/pcsx2-net-www/content/blog/2022/q4-2021-progress-report/index.md

 {{< progress/github-link prNums="4992" title="CDVD: set the correct RTC year when input recording" authors="xTVaser" >}}

-Changes how the date is handled for input recording as some games like Metal Gear Solid 3 is sensitive about the date for time-based events.
-The only comparison I can think of is like the internal battery failure message in Pokemon games if this wasn't done correctly.
+Changes how the date is handled for input recording as some games like Metal Gear Solid 3 are sensitive about the date for time-based events.

 {{< progress/github-link prNums="5056" title="CDVD: Adjust DMA timing based on PS1 timings." authors="refractionpcsx2" >}}

-The DMA controller that directly accesses the memory with less needing to ask the CPU (EE) wasn't entirely correct but surprisingly didn't break a lot of games but did fix Spongebob Lights, Camera, Pants.
+The DMA timing calculations were changed to be based on the PS1 DMA timings, but with the difference in bus widths considered, leading to closer DMA timings for CDVD which in turn fixed SpongeBob Lights, Camera, Pants.

 {{< progress/github-link prNums="5142" title="CDVD: Fix some read timing logic" authors="refractionpcsx2" >}}

-This will refine the technique for receiving instruction and sending them so that the timing of certain events are handled correctly on time.
-For example a game like Pro Yakyuu Spirits 5 which does CD Standby and expects it to not be reading.
+Improves the timing of read times when buffering sectors but also corrects the status of the CDVD when running certain commands.

 {{< progress/github-link prNums="5174" title="CDVD: Some Error handling, Status+Ready Flag changes and fix CdStop" authors="refractionpcsx2" >}}

-Making sure that the CD/DVD emulation works correctly, there were additions to how the disc sectors were interpreted and handled by expanding the amount of details that it got sent and receive.
-It fixes certain games spinning eternally in a black screen or seem to just freeze on the spot ranging from Spyro to Aberenbou Princes to Evergrace and more.
+Corrects some of the statuses and IRQ reasons available to the CDVD, correcting the status of the CDVD controller in certain games.
+In turn it fixes certain games that were spinning eternally in a black screen or seem to just freeze on the spot like Spyro, Aberenbou Princes, Evergrace and more.

 {{< progress/github-link prNums="5182" title="CDVD: Check file actually opened before proceeding" authors="stenzek" >}}